nxp-mcuxpresso/mcuxsdk-examples/ota_examples/mcuboot_opensource/readme.md

     pip install imgtool

-Please note that imgtool version installed by the Python package manager is not guaranteed to be compatible with MCUBoot present in you SDK package.
+Please note that imgtool version installed by the Python package manager is not guaranteed to be compatible with MCUBoot present in your SDK package.

 The mcuboot_opensource SDK project comes with its set of private-public keys.
 The key pair is stored in the keys subdirectory (e.g. *boards/[board]/mcuboot_opensource/keys*).